robert-swanson/Preference-Specification-Language/README.md

 The `credits` and `hours` tokens are always equivalent in meaning.

-When required, this constraint indicates that the given number of credit hours exist in the current context.
+When required, this constraint indicates that at least the given number of credit hours exist in the current context.
 If this constraint is required, it makes no functional difference whether the `plan` token or the `semester` token is used.

 When preferred, this constraint utilizes a optimization function centered at the provided value, and who’s deviance is controlled by whether the `plan` or `semester` tokens were used.
 This has the effect of providing a 100% score when there are the exact right number of credits, with a decreasing score as the number of credits deviates from the optimum.